brineamelia/P1-WIL/README.md

 If more time was available I would try and work out a more generic fix that would apply to all three pages without having to explicitly state a hight for this specific element.

-I went through all the HTMl and CSS and removed any duolicate or unused code as well as removing unwanted lines and spaces.
+I went through all the HTMl and CSS and removed any duplicate or unused code as well as removing unwanted lines and spaces.
 I used

 ![image of bug on homepage](https://github.com/brineamelia/P1-WIL/blob/main/docs/bug1.png)